IndraniDey1/blue-green-example/README.md

 This example will deploy 2 HTTPD applications labeled blue-app and green-app (branches).

-Each application gets its own URL (route/blue-app will serve content from the blue container and route/green-app will serve content from the green container)

-as well as a vanity URL that can be used to serve content from either the blue-app or the green-app.
+Each application gets its own URL (route/blue-app will serve content from the blue container and route/green-app will serve content from the green container), as well as a vanity URL that can be used to serve content from either the blue-app or the green-app.

 ## Dependencies
 OpenShift >= 4.1